-(4) The percentage of units for families or special needs populations and "at-risk" rental housing developments - 35 points maximum.
+(4) The percentage of units for families or special needs populations - 35 points maximum.

 Applications will be scored based on the percentage of project units that will have two or more bedrooms, or that are reserved for special needs populations.
 Projects must have at least 5 units reserved for special needs populations to receive points for special needs units.
-A complete and detailed supportive services plan, acceptable to the department, describing services appropriate to the needs of the target population, a line item budget, and documentation identifying proposed funding sources must accompany the application in order to receive points for special needs units.
-Detailed documentation, acceptable to the department, describing the experience and capacity of the services provider must be submitted in order to receive points for special needs units.

-- (A) 2 points will be awarded for each percent of total project units that have two bedrooms. - (B) 7 points will be awarded for each percent of total project units that have three or more bedrooms. - (C) 1 point will be awarded for each percent of total project units that are reserved for a special needs population or populations - (D) Projects approved by the department as "at-risk", as defined by TCAC Regulations, will receive 35 points in this category.
+- (A) .2 points will be awarded for each percent of total project units that have two bedrooms. - (B) .7 points will be awarded for each percent of total project units that have three or more bedrooms. - (C) 1 point will be awarded for each percent of total project units that are reserved for a special needs population or populations